-Standard Supporting Materials Requirements 1.
-Meet all the requirements for SM-III See previous lists 2.
-Completion of FEMA IS-100 and IS- 200 courses Copy/scan of paper certificate, OR Attestation of course instructor that student completed course.
-3. Document mission experience: a) Participate as an Incident Staff person in Operations, Plans, or Command in at least six type two incidents.
-Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or RA.
+Standard Supporting Materials Requirements Meet all the requirements for SM-III See previous list 2.
+Document mission experience: a) Participate as an Incident Staff person in Operations, Plans, or Command in at least six type two incidents.
+Signed copy of: 1.
+Organization Chart (ICS 207), OR 2.
+Incident Briefing (ICS 201), OR 3.
+Organization Assignment List (ICS203), OR 4.
+Attestation by SM or RA.
 Showing person in staff role b) During these incidents, document having served at least 2 shifts as Operations Section Chief or Division Supervisor, and 2 shifts as Plans Section Chief.
-Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or RA.
-Showing person in OSC/PSC role 4.
-Receive a favorable written performance evaluation from the Incident Commander or Responsible Agent on four of the incidents.
-Copy/scan of letters/emails or other written materials, OR Attestation by the SM or Section Chief stating that performance was favorable.
-5. Be proposed for Search Manager - II by a type II or I ASRC Search Manager at an ASRC BOD meeting; and If not present, an ASRC SM-II or SM-1 may email or send a letter to the Conference Training Officer.
-Receive a simple majority of the vote of the member's group.
-Group meeting minutes showing endorsement of the candidate for SM-II.
-7. Submit the SM-II checklist to the CTO CTO presents the vetted application to the ASRC BOD at the next BOD meeting.
-8. Receive a favorable two-thirds or greater vote of those ASRC BOD members present at board meeting.
-The checklist shall be endorsed by the CTO with the outcome of the ASRC BOD vote and a copy returned to the member.
+Signed copy of: 1.
+Organization Chart (ICS 207), OR 2.
+Incident Briefing (ICS 201), OR 3.
+Organization Assignment List (ICS203), OR 4.
+Attestation by SM or RA.
+Showing person in OSC/PSC role c) Receive a favorable written performance evaluation from the Search Manager or Responsible Agent on four of the incidents.
+Copy/scan of letters/emails or other written material Attestation by the SM or Section Chief stating that pewas favorable.
+3. Receive a favorable simple majority vote of the member's Group.
+Group meeting minutes showing endorsement of the can II. didate for SM- 4.
+Submit a completed SM-II PTB to the CTO and be proposed for SM-II by the Conference Training Officer at an ASRC BOD meeting.
+CTO presents the vetted application package to the ASRC consideration at the next BOD meeting.
+(Must receive a favorable two-thirds or greater vote of the Representatives present at the meeting.)